 The vinegar solution will take care of soap scum.
 Simply spray on the vinegar solution and let it sit for a minute, then use a non-abrasive reusable scrub pad to get rid of the soap scum.
-You can also fight soap scum with soap.
+You can also fight soap scum with soap or dish soap.
 Using a like substance loosens the soap and then allows you to wipe it away.

 Sometimes after cleaning, you’ll see spots on your glass, most of the time this is mineral deposits in your water that have etched your glass.
 This cannot go away but can be stopped by squeegeeing your glass after showers to remove the water with minerals from your glass.

-After using vinegar, be sure to give it warm water rinse to stop the acidity from continuing to work and eat away at your grout.
+After using vinegar, be sure to give it a warm water rinse to stop the acidity from continuing to work and eat away at your grout.

 I like to put my baking soda in a mason or recycled jar with a screw-on flip top that you can sprinkle it out of.